olaurino/mapping-vodml/004-normative.md

 #### Example ####

-DataType
+DataType {#sec:datatype}
 --------

 A DataType instance (also a *value*) is structured; it consists of values assigned to each of its attributes and possibly references.
-To represent the complete instance of a DataType the various attributes (and references) must be grouped together; in VOTable this is done using a GROUP element.
-GROUPs in fact can play two different roles, depending on where the instance’s data is really stored.
-If all values are eventually stored exclusively in PARAMs in the GROUP, or possibly outside the GROUP but accessed through PARAMrefs, the GROUP *directly* represents a complete instance.
+To represent the complete instance of a DataType the various attributes (and references) must be grouped together in an `INSTANCE`;
+If all values are stored exclusively inside this element or the elements its descendants point to and are not stored in any table elements, then the `INSTANCE` is said to *directly* represent a complete instance.

-If even only one of the attributes is stored in a FIELD and accessed through a FIELDref, the GROUP *indirectly* represents possibly multiple instances, one for each TR.
-This is also true in any child GROUP containing a FIELDref and so on.
-We will use these terms, *direct* and *indirect* representation all through the document.
-And note that this same classification holds for ObjectTypes discussed in 7.2, though with a twist related to possible child GROUPs representing Collections.
+If even only one of the attributes is stored in a `FIELD` and accessed through a reference by any of the `INSTANCE`'s descendants, then the `INSTANCE` is said to *indirectly* represent possibly multiple instances, one for each `TR`.

+We will use these terms, *direct* and
+*indirect* representation all through the document.

-The attribute values of a DataType are stored according to the prescription for storing instances of their data type.
-For attributes with declared data type a PrimitiveType or Enumeration section provides details.
-If the attribute’s data type is itself a DataType the prescription in the current section should be used recursively.
+The attribute values of a **DataType** are stored according to the prescription for storing instances of their data type.
+For attributes with declared data type a **PrimitiveType** or **Enumeration** section provides details.
+If the attribute’s data type is itself a **DataType** the prescription in the current section should be used recursively.
-DataTypes can also have References to ObjectTypes, but a discussion of how to store References is deferred to section 7.4, after the discussion of storing ObjectType instances, which is provided in section 7.2.
+**DataTypes** can also have References to **ObjectTypes**, but a discussion of how to store **References** is deferred to [@sec:references], after the discussion of storing **ObjectType** instances, which was provided in section [@sec:objecttype].

 ### Individual, global DataType instance ###